ultramolecular/WisePenny/README.md

     npm run start
     ```

-6. Open up `http://localhost:3000` on a browser to see local changes as you develop.
+7. Open up `http://localhost:3000` on a browser to see local changes as you develop.

 ## Usage

 ### Adding Funds

+TODO: fill description

 ### Viewing Balance

+TODO: fill description

 ### Adding an Expense

+TODO: fill description

 ### Removing an Expense